Free dual spaces and free Banach lattices: Preliminary computations and local reflexivity

-These spaces are relevant in the study of lattice homomorphisms between $\fbp$ spaces (see \cite{Laust-Tra, OTTT}).
+These spaces, which are Banach spaces with the norm given by \eqref{eq: norm of HpEF}, are relevant in the study of lattice homomorphisms between $\fbp$ spaces (see \cite{Laust-Tra, OTTT}).
 When $F=\mathbb R$, we can equip $\mathcal H_p(E,\mathbb R)$ with the pointwise order and lattice operations, and it becomes a Banach lattice with the above norm.
 In particular, for every Banach space $E$ we have that $H_p[E]=\mathcal{H}_p(E^*,\mathbb R)$.